ARM-software/CMSIS-View/Doxygen/src/cmp_viewer.md

 ##  Overview {#about_cmp_viewer}

-The \cviewer reads specific memory locations from the target hardware using a standard debug unit (for example a ULINK debug adapter) that is connected via JTAG or SWD to the CoreSight Debug Access Port (DAP).
+The \cviewer reads specific memory locations from the target hardware using a standard debug unit that is connected via JTAG or SWD to the CoreSight Debug Access Port (DAP).
 The address of these memory locations is typically defined by symbols that represent variables, arrays, or starting point of linked lists.
 The *.SCVD file specifies these symbols and customizes the formatting in the \cviewer window of the debugger.